Google: Indian Talent, Innovation Creates and Empowers Google Products Worldwide: Executives at Top Companies - ExBulletin

 “In three years, I would like to see a doubling of the level of partnership between the US and India in the digital space, and I think that is a real possibility,” he said.

 Modi will visit the United States from June 21-24 at the invitation of US President Joe Biden and First Lady Jill Biden.
-The two leaders will host Modi at a state dinner on 22 June, which will include a speech at a joint parliamentary session on 22 June.
+The two leaders will host Modi at a state dinner on June 22, which includes a speech at a joint parliamentary session on June 22.

 Bhatia said Google is playing an important role in this area.

 “We do that through our products and we continue to build and develop new products in India for the Indian market and frankly for the global market.
-I am doing it,’ he said.
+I’m doing it,’ he said.

 He said Google launched the India Digitalization Fund several years ago to invest $10 billion in Indian companies.